Magnesium deficiency - Symptoms and treatment

 Magnesium is the most important nutrient for athletes who want to increase their performance, prevent the build-up of lactic acid and shorten the regeneration time.

-Even though former athletes have been strong competitors and stars in their discipline, they can feel anxious and suffer from panic attacks after their active days as their bodies develop a level of tension and irritability they can't handle.
+Even though former athletes have been strong competitors and stars in their discipline, they can feel anxious and suffer from panic attacks after their active days as their bodies develop a level of tension and irritability they cannot handle.

 When they see a doctor for their symptoms, they are usually prescribed a medication to reduce anxiety and depression.